-A point system is utilized based on the following criteria: High School GPA or GED, assessment scores, most current college GPA (12 credits or more), grades in college level BIOL 220/220L, 221/22IL, MICR 202/ 202L and completed health requirements.
+A point system is utilized based on the following criteria: High School GPA or GED, assessment scores, most current college GPA (12 credits or more), grades in college level BIOL 220/220L, 221/22IL and MICR 202/ 202L.

 It is highly recommended the applicant contact the program periodically during the selection process to assure file completion.
 Incomplete files will not be considered for selection.

-Specific immunizations, background checks, CPR certification (American Heart Associate BLS Provider OR American Red Cross Professional Rescuer for Healthcare Provider ONLY) are student requirements and all must remain current while in the program.
+For accepted students, specific immunizations, background checks, CPR certification (American Heart Associate BLS Provider \underline{OR} American Red Cross Professional Rescuer for Healthcare Provider \underline{ONLY}) are required and must remain current while in the program.
 Additional prerequisites (e.g. drug screening/finger printing) may be required dependent on site-specific student prerequisites.
 All requirements will be at the students' expense.

-Selection process details, contact information and forms are located in the Practical Nursing-AAS Program Information and Selection Process Booklet available at www.ndscs.edu/nursing (click on Program Selection Process) or contact the program at alliedhealthcareers@ndscs.edu
+Selection process details contact information and forms are in the Practical Nursing-AAS Program Information and Selection Process Booklet available at www.ndscs.edu/nursing (click on Program Selection Process) or contact the program at alliedhealthcareers@ndscs.edu.